Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 How Time-Based Schedules Work

 A time-based PM schedule is simple by design.
-You set a start date and a recurrence interval, and the system generates work orders automatically on that cadence.
+You set a start date and a recurrence interval, and a CMMS generates work orders automatically on that cadence.
 Common examples: daily lubrication checks on high-speed packaging lines, monthly filter replacements on HVAC units, quarterly electrical panel inspections, and annual boiler overhauls.
-The strength here is predictability - your team knows exactly when work is coming, procurement can plan parts in advance, and compliance audits are straightforward.
+The strength here is predictability — your team knows exactly when work is coming, procurement can plan parts in advance, and compliance audits are straightforward to evidence.

 What Is Usage-Based Maintenance?